 Tires are one of, if not the most critical part in getting a car moving.
 Though you’ve probably heard the adage, “you can’t reinvent the wheel,” you’d be surprised how many kinds of tires there are out there.
 Every car has a specific type of tire it needs for proper functionality.
 That doesn’t just mean rolling, but also grip and the road and stop when the brakes are pressed.
+So, what makes a good tire?
 Here are a few features to consider when buying tires in NH.

 Tire type refers to what kind of car that set of tires will fit on.
 There are passenger (p), light truck (LT), temporary spare (T), and special trailer (ST) types of tires.
 You can always identify the type of tire your car needs based off the number on your tire.
 The letters P, LT, T, and ST will precede the numbers on the side of your tire.